jjeessppeer/waifu-assistant/README.md

 ```

 ## Model
 Specify the url to the model JSON in the `model-src` attribute.
 Supports Cubism 2.1, Cubism 3 and Cubism 4 Live2D models.
-If you can't see the model despite it loading mess with the `offset-y` and `scale` attributes.
-The model is likely out of frame.
-See [pixi-live2d-display](https://github.com/guansss/pixi-live2d-display) for more details.
+Model can be accessed with the `WaifuAssistant.model` field once loaded.
+See [pixi-live2d-display](https://github.com/guansss/pixi-live2d-display) for more details on how to manipulate the model.

 ## Dialogue JSON
 See `demo/dialogue.json`.
 Contains the predefined messages.
 The messages can be triggered by the auto triggers specified in the json or manually by calling `WaifuAssistant.triggerDialogueById(dialogueId)`.
 The json consists of a list of dialogue objects.
 Json file loaded by setting the `dialogue-src` attribute.
 Example object: